 5. Discussion

-It is worth noting that constructing a mobility network of spatial interaction using geo- located Twitter data has some potential concerns to limit the results from this study.
-First, the geo-located Twitter data is not able to generalize to the entire population.
-As the demographic information of the Twitter users cannot be easily identified, the results of delineated urban boundaries may not reflect a complete real-world image from human movements.
-The demographics of Twitter users in this study can be an under/over- representation of the all overall population in Great Britain.
+It is worth noting that constructing a mobility network of spatial interaction using geo- located tweets has some potential concerns to limit the results from this study.
+First, the geo-located Twitter data are not able to generalize to the entire population.
+As the demographic information of Twitter users cannot be easily identified, the results of delineated urban boundaries may not reflect a complete real-world image from human movements.
+The demographics of Twitter users in this study can be an under/over- representation of the overall population in Great Britain.
 Related studies have been carried out to examine the demographic information in geo-located Twitter data (Steiger et al. 2015; Luo et al. 2016; Huang and Wong 2016), which should be carefully considered in future studies.
 Second, regarding the concern of spatial sparseness of geo-located Twitter data (Steiger et al. 2015), the urban regions that do not have any, or limited, Twitter coverage can be missed during the delineation process.
 To investigate whether this limited the ability to capture the connections made through Twitter user movements between urban regions, we visualized the flows of Twitter user movements using the method mentioned in (Rae 2009) (see Supplement Materials section 1).
-The outcome showed that the Twitter user movements in this study connected most urban areas in Great Britain and clearly exhibited long and short distance movements, where was essential for investigating the connection strength between urban regions.
-Third, since the collective radius of gyration was used to determine the cell-size in the network, we examined the temporal stability for the measurement in the geo-located Twitter data.
+The outcome showed that Twitter user movements in this study connected most urban areas in Great Britain and clearly exhibited long and short distance movements, which was essential for investigating the connection strength between urban regions.
+Third, since the collective radius of gyration was used to determine the fishnet cell size, we examined the temporal stability of such an measurement.
 The probability distributions of the radius of gyration for Twitter users in Great Britain are verified to be consistent across different monthly time span (see Supplement Materials section 2), which indicates the stability of using such measurements in this study.
-Finally, as the geo-located Twitter data offers easy data accessibility, our methods can be reproduced for other countries.
+Finally, as geo-located tweets are easy accessible, our methods can be reproduced for other countries.
 Along with the large sample size and spatial coverage, geo-located Twitter data demonstrated its applicability for this study.

 A major component in this study was imposing a virtual fishnet to partition the geographic space over Great Britain.
 Alternatively, we had used the ward divisions as spatial units for aggregating Twitter user movements, which is the finest administrative boundaries of Great Britain (see Supplement Materials section 3).
-Without looking into the details of the results, the derived communities in the network space are similar to the ones from using fishnet approach.
+Without examining the details of the results, the derived communities in the network space are similar to the ones from using fishnet approach.
 The strongly connected communities also yield geographically cohesive, non-overlapping urban areas.
 However, as the ward division is still defined by administrative purpose, the polygonal units tend to be geographically continuous.
 It causes problems to aggregate regions that do not have Twitter coverage into certain clusters.
 Aggregating Twitter user movements at the ward level also imposes more apparent concerns of the mismatch of the overall population, where less populated areas were overly represented and connected into large areas.
 These are the reasons why we chose a virtual fishnet approach for this study.